 Fourth, Fifth & Sixth Grades

 Luisa Barber is one of the fourth grade teachers at Adelante Charter School.
 She grew up in Carpinteria, California.
 She is a native Spanish speaker.
-This will be her first year teaching.
 She did her student teaching in Santa Barbara Charter School in a third grade class and in Franklin kindergarten class.
 She received her Bachelor’s degree in Liberal Arts and her teaching credentials from Antioch University.
 She has a 6-year-old son and enjoys hiking, reading, and traveling.
 She is passionate about learning and growing.
 Her goal is to foster an environment where students become self-motivated leaders.
 She hopes to encourage all students to know that their life goals are attainable.
 “Yes we can!/Si se puede!”

 Paula Sevilla is a fifth grade teacher at Adelante Charter School.
 Her grandfather emigrated to the United States from México, and she grew up speaking only English at home.
 It wasn’t until she turned fourteen, when she began to work and study language in high school, that she started to learn Spanish.
 Once she began learning Spanish, she never wanted to stop learning more and more!
 She actually liked it so much that she moved to Latin America, where she was speaking Spanish everyday.
 After living in Latin America for six years, five in Guatemala and one in Mexico, Ms. Sevilla returned to her hometown and earned her teaching credential and Masters in Education from the University of California, Santa Barbara.
 Since finishing her studies, she says she is privileged to be part of the incredible community at Adelante.
 Ms. Sevilla says that it is a great blessing to be a part of her students’ learning during such a key time in their lives: when they are leaving childhood behind and becoming young people from here…en Adelante!